Vamshi616/Data-Analyst-Dashboard/README.md

-# Devops-salary-Calculator Dashboard (Creating Excellet Dashboard using MS-EXCEL)
+# Devops-salary-Calculator Dashboard (Creating Excellent Dashboard using MS-EXCEL)
 "DevOps Salary Dashboard" is an interactive Excel project that analyzes global DevOps job data.
 It provides insights into salaries by job title, country, employment type, and platform using pivot tables, filters, and dynamic charts.
 ## Project-Objective
 - Show DevOps salary trends for different job roles and countries.